 • 50% of patients in the 140 mg erenumab group

-The number of days with the need to take migraine acute medication was reduced to
+The number of days requiring the use of acute migraine medication has been reduced to

 • 1.1 days in the 70 mg erenumab group